wp-plugins/subpages-expand/readme.txt

 == Description ==

-Intended users: editors, authors, contributers
+Intended users: editors, authors, contributors

 This plugin will allow you to display the content of subpages as expandable links.